AM ucho [M10] - magnetic accessories

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in modern technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and other advanced devices.
+- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical devices or other advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets can be dangerous, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-It's also worth noting that miniscule components of these products can hinder the diagnostic process after entering the body.
+- Health risk to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the aspect of protecting young children.
+Additionally, small elements of these products are able to complicate diagnosis in case of swallowing.

 Handle with Care: Neodymium Magnets